-Israel: The concept of this machine is related to Israel.
-Anything to do with Israel’s inventions, history and contribution to the world.
+Einstein’s Theory of Relativity: The concept of this machine is related to Einstein’s Theory of Relativity.
+Anything to do with Einstein’s Theory of Relativity’s inventions, history and contribution to the world.
 Creativity is important!

 STEP: A transfer of energy from one action to the next action.
 Identical transfers of energy in succession (e.g. 20 dominoes) are considered one step.

 Examples of Steps:

 - The marble rolls down track triggering a mousetrap at the bottom.

 - Mousetrap snaps and pulls a string tied to it

 INTERVENTION: Any action/touch done by a person to help the machine continue to operate after the machine has begun its run.